m5o/toolbox/iso_validator.md

 # ISO 8859-1 Whitelist Validator

-Whitelist all ISO-8859-1 Chars.
+Whitelist all ISO-8859-1 chars.
 Removes all chars that are not in ISO-8859-1 range. http://www.utf8-chartable.de/unicode-utf8-table.pl

 ## Installation